blepabyte/canvasfs/README.md

 python canvasfs.py [path-to-config-file=./config.json]
 ```

 By default, it will try to discover all enrolled *active* courses that have an accessible "Files" tab (some courses disable it) and setup a separate directory with the name of the course under `MOUNT_DIR/` for each.
-Optionally, you can the `courses` key to `config.json`: you will need the course ID, which can be found in the URL of the course home page.
+Optionally, you can the `courses` key in `config.json` to specify which courses to mount: you will need the course ID, which can be found in the URL of the course home page.
 Optional parameters are:

-- `name`: sets the display name of the local folder
+- `name`: sets the display name of the local folder.
+Obviously this should be unique between courses and a valid directory name
 - `subdirectories`: if `false` will ignore directories in Canvas and just dump all the files at one level.
 Might be useful for courses that have an excessively convoluted file hierarchy. (todo: handle file name duplicates)

 ```json